 Security Level Requirements: Low to High Security Options

-- Low Security: PVC or aluminum manual shutters with basic locks suited for privacy and minor intrusion deterrence.
+- Low Security: PVC or basic aluminum manual shutters can improve privacy and deter casual interference.

 Climate Impact: Coastal, Urban, Rural Considerations

-- Coastal: Prioritize corrosion-resistant aluminum or treated steel with anti-rust coatings.
+- Coastal: Choose corrosion-resistant aluminum or treated steel with durable powder coating.

 Style and Design Preferences: Modern vs Traditional Aesthetics